Africa General Service Medal

 The Africa General Service Medal, established in 1902, was a campaign medal of the United Kingdom.
 It was awarded for minor campaigns that took place in tropical Africa between 1900 and 1956, with a total of forty five clasps issued.
 The medal is never seen without a clasp and some are very rare.
-Most medals were granted to British led local forces, including the King's African Rifles and the West African Frontier Force.
-The only campaigns where European troops were present in any numbers were the various Somaliland campaigns, (including to the Royal Navy), and in Kenya.
+Most medals were granted to British Colonial Auxiliary Forces units, including the King's African Rifles and the West African Frontier Force.
+The only campaigns where European personnel were present in any numbers were the various Somaliland campaigns, (including to the Royal Navy), and in Kenya.